 How To Play GBA Games on PC And Android?

 Although GBA is no longer available, people still prefer playing GBA games.
 Those who do not possess the handheld console, the best way is to emulate them on the PC and Android.
 There are several fantastic emulators available to download.

 Where To Play Online or Download GBA ROMs?

-There are several websites which let you play GBA games online or even allows you to download the GBA ROMs.
-You can try following sites;
+There are several websites that let you play GBA games online or even allows you to download the GBA ROMs.
+You can try the following sites;

 While playing online disgusting ads may harsh your experience, I’d recommend you to use Adblocker for sites using Malware ads or unwanted pop-ups.

 Sorting out all the brilliant games on Gameboy Advance and finding the best ones out of them was not an easy task.
-Especially when you realise just how enormous the catalogue is.
+Especially when you realize just how enormous the catalog is.

 Still, it is my job to bring the best possible games for the readers so when they want to dust off their Gameboy Advance and be able to play the best GBA games, it is not a difficult task.